matthewbolanos/sk-v1-proposal/README.md

-# SK Extensibility Scenarios
+# Samples for Semantic Kernel v1 proposal

-This repo demonstrates how to extend several Semantic Kernel interfaces and to use them in core scenarios.
+This repo demonstrates what AI apps may look like once v1 of Semantic Kernel is complete.

 ## Prerequisites